Chymyst/chymyst-core/README.md

 Known limitations:

 - `JoinRun` is currently at most 20% slower than `ScalaJoin` on certain benchmarks that exercise a very large number of very short reactions.
-- No fairness with respect to the choice of molecules: If a reaction could proceed with many alternative sets of input molecules, the input molecules are not chosen at random
+- No fairness with respect to the choice of molecules: If a reaction could proceed with many alternative sets of input molecules, the input molecules are not chosen at random.
-- No distributed execution (Jiansen He's `Disjoin.scala` is not ported to `JoinRun`)
+- No distributed execution (Jiansen He's `Disjoin.scala` is not ported to `JoinRun`, and probably will not be).

 # Run unit tests